fatalaijon/ku-polls/README.md

 # Web Polls for Kasetsart University

-Another Polls application for [Individual Software Process](https://cpske.github.io/ISP) course at [Kasetsart University](https://ku.ac.th).
+Yet Another Polls application for [Individual Software Process](https://cpske.github.io/ISP) course at [Kasetsart University](https://ku.ac.th).

 A web application for conducting a poll or survey, written in Python using Django.
 It is based on the [Django Tutorial project][django-tutorial], and adds additional functionality.